Hoom4n/SentiNet/README.md

 # SentiNet

-SentiNet is a sentiment analysis system powered by deep learning, built on the Large Movie Review Dataset (https://ai.stanford.edu/~amaas/data/sentiment/).
-This project leverages TensorFlow's data API for efficient data loading, implements custom sentence embeddings trained from scratch, and uses an MLP for classification.
-The model is developed with Keras, incorporating advanced training techniques like Nesterov optimization, kernel weight decay, dropout, early stopping, and exponential learning rate scheduling.
-The final model is ready for deployment with a Gradio web UI and Docker support for seamless installation.
+SentiNet is a deep learning–based sentiment analysis system built on the Large Movie Review Dataset (https://ai.stanford.edu/~amaas/data/sentiment/).
+The project features a custom TensorFlow tf.data pipeline for efficient streaming of text data, along with a custom sentence embedding layer trained from scratch.
+Text reviews are processed and classified using a Keras-based MLP architecture, enhanced with advanced training techniques including Nesterov-accelerated optimization, kernel weight decay, dropout regularization, early stopping, and exponential learning rate scheduling.

-This project builds a sentiment analysis system using two core components: a custom TensorFlow Data API loader to process text reviews into a tf.data.Dataset, and a Keras-based pipeline for preprocessing, encoding, embedding, and classifying text reviews.
+The pipeline is modular and fully end-to-end—from data loading and preprocessing to encoding, embedding, and classification.
+The final model is deployable via a Gradio web UI and includes Docker support for seamless, reproducible installation

 ## ✅ End-to-End Sentiment Analysis Pipeline
 Comprehensive workflow covering everything from efficient streaming data ingestion and preprocessing to text encoding, model training, classification, and web-based deployment.

-- **Optimized TensorFlow Data Pipeline**
+- **High-Performance TensorFlow Data Pipeline**
-  Built using TensorFlow's tf.data API, the pipeline supports automatic label inference from directory structure and improves training efficiency through prefetching, shuffling, and dynamic batching.
+  Built with a custom tf.data pipeline designed for large-scale text classification tasks.
+Automatically infers labels from directory structure, with dynamic support for training/validation splits.
+Optimized using parallel file reading, caching, shuffling, prefetching, and batching—resulting in a highly efficient and GPU-ready input pipeline.
+Key features include:
+  - *Label Inference via Directory Structure:* Automatically detects class labels from folder names without manual labeling.
+  - *Dynamic Train/Validation Split:* Enables easy experimentation with customizable splits using simple flags.
+  - *Memory-Efficient Streaming:* Utilizes AUTOTUNE, caching, and prefetching to minimize latency and maximize throughput.
+  - *Customizable Pipeline Parameters:* Offers full control over batch size, shuffle buffer, prefetch depth, and seed for reproducibility.
 - **Custom Sentence Embedding Layer with Pretraining**
   Developed a custom Keras layer to compute sentence embeddings by averaging token embeddings, normalized by sentence length—enabling more stable and interpretable feature representations.
 Includes optional pretraining for enhanced embedding quality.
 - **Advanced Training Techniques**